 Planograms are important visual tools for communicating shelf plans.
-However, when read and interpreted correctly, planograms can provide so much more valuable information than just how products should be packed out on shelf.
-It’s very important for planograms to be read and understood correctly in order to reap the full benefits.
+However, when read and interpreted correctly, planograms can provide so much more valuable information than just how products should be packed out on a shelf.
+Planograms need to be read and understood correctly to reap the full benefits.

-When it comes to reading and understanding planograms, there are certain points that need to be considered before, during and after the planogram generation process.
+When it comes to reading and understanding planograms, certain points need to be considered before, during, and after the planogram generation process.

 Before: What do you need to set up before reading your planogram?